CarlosjVar/University-Databases2-Project2/README.md

 ### hive

 Loading data from csv files into hive.
 Inside hive's console.
-It assumes the hive enviroment has been well created as told above in the setting up the enviroment section.
+It assumes the hive enviroment has been well created as told above in the Setting up the enviroment section.

 The map reduce has to be already runned for the last command to work.